During each phase of a class project, preschool children can represent their ideas about and understanding of a topic in many ways.

 Phase 1: Children can represent what they already know or recall about the topic they will be studying.

-- Invite children to draw, paint, make computer images, or tell about experiences and ideas related to the topic.
+- Invite children to draw on paper or a tablet, paint, or tell about experiences and ideas related to the topic.
 During Phase 1 of a corn project, Josh might draw his family’s cornfield.
 Ellie might make a painting of corn chips.

 - Help children label and display their work from Phase 1.

 Phase 2: As the study progresses, children can represent their findings.

 - Help children think about how best to express ideas so that others can understand what they did and what they found out.